 We are a holding company with no material operations of our own.
-We conduct our operations primarily through Light In The Box Limited, our Hong Kong subsidiary, and Lanting Jishi, our wholly owned subsidiary in China.
-Under Hong Kong law, there are no withholding taxes on remittance of dividends.
-Under PRC law, each of Lanting Jishi, Lanting Huitong, Lanting Gaochuang and Shanghai Ouku is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserves until the accumulated amount of such reserves reaches 50% of its respective registered capital.
+We conduct our operations primarily through Light In The Box Limited and Ezbuy Holdings Limited, our Hong Kong subsidiaries, Lanting Jishi and Qianhai Xuyi, our wholly owned subsidiaries in China, and Ezbuy Holding Co., Ltd, our wholly owned subsidiary in the Cayman Islands.
+Under Hong Kong and Cayman laws, there are no withholding taxes on remittance of dividends.
+Under PRC law, each of our PRC subsidiaries is required to set aside at least 10% of its after-tax profits each year, if any, to fund certain statutory reserves until the accumulated amount of such reserves reaches 50% of its respective registered capital.
 Although the statutory reserves can be used, among other ways, to increase the registered capital and eliminate future losses in excess of retained earnings of the respective companies, the reserve funds are not distributable as cash dividends except in the event of liquidation.
-Lanting Jishi is permitted to pay dividends to us only out of its retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
+Lanting Jishi and Qianhai Xuyi are permitted to pay dividends to us only out of its retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.

-Pursuant to the contractual arrangements among Lanting Jishi and our VIEs, Lanting Jishi can charge our VIEs service fee equal to substantially all of their net income.
-After paying the withholding taxes applicable to Lanting Jishi's revenue and earnings, making appropriations for its statutory reserve requirement and retaining any profits from accumulated profits, the remaining net profits of Lanting Jishi would be available for distribution to its sole shareholder, Light In The Box Limited, and from Light In The Box Limited to us.
+Pursuant to the contractual arrangements among Lanting Jishi, and Lanting VIEs and the contractual arrangements among Qianhai Xuyi and Ezbuy VIEs, Lanting Jishi and Qianhai Xuyi can charge Lanting VIEs and Ezbuy VIEs, respectively, service fees equal to substantially all of their net income.
+After paying the withholding taxes applicable to the revenue and earnings of Lanting Jishi and Qianhai Xuyi, respectively, making appropriations for its statutory reserve requirement and retaining any profits from accumulated profits, the remaining net profits of Lanting Jishi and Qianhai Xuyi would be available for distribution to their sole shareholder, respectively, Light In The Box Limited and Ezbuy Holdings Limited, and from Light In The Box Limited and Ezbuy Holdings Limited to us.

-We have not, and do not have any present plan, for our PRC subsidiary, Lanting Jishi, to distribute any dividends.
-We do not believe our current structure will limit our holding company's ability to timely meet our cash obligations in the near future, as we currently generate and expect to continue to generate the majority of our revenues and receive the majority of our cash from customers outside of China through Light In The Box Limited, our Hong Kong subsidiary.
-However, if, in the future, we require our PRC subsidiary to distribute dividends to us, restrictions on the distribution of dividends may have an adverse effect on our ability to meet our cash obligations in a timely manner.
+We have not, and do not have any present plan, for our PRC subsidiaries, Lanting Jishi and Qianhai Xuyi, to distribute any dividends.
+We do not believe our current structure will limit our holding company's ability to timely meet our cash obligations in the near future, as we currently generate and expect to continue to generate the majority of our revenues and receive the majority of our cash from customers outside of China through Light In The Box Limited and Ezbuy Holdings Limited, our Hong Kong subsidiaries However, if, in the future, we require our PRC subsidiaries to distribute dividends to us, restrictions on the distribution of dividends may have an adverse effect on our ability to meet our cash obligations in a timely manner.
 Please see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Doing Business in China-We may rely on dividends and other cash distributions on equity paid by our subsidiaries to fund and financing requirements we may have, and any limitation on the ability of our subsidiaries payments to us could have a material adverse effect on our ability to conduct our businesses."